 This will start slow motion playback of pre-recorded images on the monitor screen.

-• You can use [◀] and [▶] to change the playback speed while Slow Motion View playback is in progress.
+You can use [◀] and [▶] to change the playback speed while Slow Motion View playback is in progress.
+You can select one of eight speeds, from 1 to 8.
+A higher level number specifies a faster playback speed.